-The College provides opportunities for Indigenous students, particularly through scholarships to the Young Leaders Summer School, the Residential College and initiating and teaching the BA (Extended) and the pathway to the BCom.
+The College provides opportunities for Indigenous students, particularly through scholarships to the Young Leaders Program the Residential College and initiating and teaching the BA (Extended) and the pathway to the BCom.

-Academically suitable Indigenous high school students are encouraged to participate in the Young Leaders Summer School (YLSS), where their educational aspirations are raised and their leadership skills developed.
+Academically suitable Indigenous high school students are encouraged to participate in the Young Leaders Program (YLP), where their educational aspirations are raised and their leadership skills developed.

-YLSS is a stimulating two-week residential program for 14–17 year old students from across Australia and around the world.
-Held at Trinity College each July and December, YLSS introduces students to life at university and gives them an intellectual and social edge for their final years of schooling.
+The YLP is a stimulating two-week residential program for 14–17 year old students from across Australia and around the world.
+Held at Trinity College each July and December, the YLP introduces students to life at university and gives them an intellectual and social edge for their final years of schooling.

-Scholarships for Indigenous students to attend YLSS are provided through the Victorian Government Wannik program, and generous private donors.
-Ten young Indigenous Australians participated in the YLSS programs in 2011 alongside students from across Australian and from many other countries.
+Scholarships for Indigenous students to attend the YLP are provided through the Victorian Government Wannik program, and generous private donors.
+Ten young Indigenous Australians participated in the YLP programs in 2011 alongside students from across Australian and from many other countries.

 Bachelor of Arts (Extended) for Indigenous students

-In 2009, Trinity College partnered with the University of Melbourne and the Centre for Indigenous Education at the University of Melbourne (now Murrup Barak), to introduce the Bachelor of Arts Extended (BAX) for Australian Indigenous students.
+In 2009, Trinity College partnered with the University of Melbourne and the Centre for Indigenous Education at the University of Melbourne (now Murrup Barak), to introduce the Bachelor of Arts Extended (BA Ext) for Australian Indigenous students.

-The BAX course is only open to students of Aboriginal or Torres Strait Island descent who have an ATAR but not necessarily obtained the results required for direct entry into the University of Melbourne’s Bachelor of Arts course.
+The BA Ext course is only open to students of Aboriginal or Torres Strait Island descent who have an ATAR, but not necessarily obtained the results required for direct entry into the University of Melbourne’s Bachelor of Arts course.

-Students in the BAX are expected to live at one of the University of Melbourne’s residential colleges, and benefit from the extra academic and personal support provided.
+Students in the BA Ext are expected to live at one of the University of Melbourne’s residential colleges, and benefit from the extra academic and personal support provided.
 Additional Indigenous student support services are available through the Murrup Barak Institute.

 More information about bridging subjects for the BA (Extended) from the University of Melbourne.